Nick Heath (producer)

-Nick Heath (born 25 March 1949, in Wimbledon, London) is an English music producer, publisher, designer and film producer.
+Nicholas Heath (born 25 March 1949, in Wimbledon, London) is an English music producer, publisher, designer and film producer.
 He is a son of British big band leader Ted Heath.

 Music

 Heath joined Robbins Music Corporation, the music publishing division of MGM, in the A&R department.
 He was initially responsible for managing the company's film soundtrack division, including: The Wizard of Oz, Singin' in the Rain, Kiss Me Kate, Seven Brides for Seven Brothers, Guys and Dolls, High Society, Cat on a Hot Tin Roof, Gigi, Ben-Hur, North by Northwest, How the West Was Won, Doctor Zhivago, 2001: A Space Odyssey, The Thomas Crown Affair, Shaft and Ken Russell's production of The Boy Friend with Twiggy and Timothy Buttons.

 Establishing and leading a contemporary songwriting division for Robbins, and subsequently setting up EMI Music Publishing, Heath worked with John Sebastian, Tim Hardin, Peter Frampton, Rod Stewart, Soft Machine, Mickey Gallagher, John Turnbull, Alan Parsons, Roy Thomas Baker, David Paton, Billy Lyall and Ian Bairnson.

 He formed the artiste management companies Firework and Heath Music Group, which signed the Scottish band Pilot who had worldwide chart success with "Magic" and "January"; and the Korgis who had success with "If I Had You" and "Everybody's Got to Learn Sometime".

 Founding Rialto Records, an independent record label, and Heath Music Group, a music publishing and artist management company, he had further success with the Korgis, the Planets, the Regents and Mobiles.
 Rialto Art, under his art direction won numerous Design & Art Direction (D&AD) awards and nominations.

 In 2013, he founded an independent record label, Birdland Records.